otavo002-xamk/portfolio-server/README.md

         ...
         ]

+    6. In server.test.js there is a test case in which nasa api query is performed with parameters { sol: 4074, camera: "FHAZ" }.
+You should first test the query manually and then copy the result to a file test/apiresult.json to make this test case to pass.

 Enter 'npm start' in the CLI to start the server.
 Run the tests with 'npm test' -command.

 To run the project in a docker container: